15 Dec 3 ways to keep customers coming back after the holidays are over

 The holidays show that customers are eager to purchase via mobile, but retailers might not have been prepared for the trend.
 On Thanksgiving, mobile phones took up 52% of shopping site traffic.
 While purchases made on smartphones was 37% of all online Thanksgiving orders, there was a big gap between visits and orders.

-2015 was supposed to be the year of mobile, but clearly there is still a lot of room for improvement.
+Each year mobile purchases are increasing, but clearly there is still a lot of room for improvement.
 Online retailers need to take a good hard look at their mobile sites and apps.
 It’s not enough to have emails sized to screen or good product photos.
 The whole customer shopping experience from start to finish needs to be examined carefully.
-Whoever can figure out how to get customers to do more than browse on mobile will have the advantage in 2016.
+Whoever can figure out how to get customers to do more than browse on mobile will have the advantage in the coming years.

-Despite growth, this holiday demonstrated which businesses were unprepared for the sudden rise in eCommerce.
+Despite growth, the holiday demonstrates which businesses were unprepared for the sudden rise in eCommerce.
 Customers didn’t get exactly what they expected, especially in their mobile experience.
 As more customers turn to shopping online, eCommerce businesses will face heavier competition.
-Refining mobile, shipping, and in-person experiences will make 2016 a lot easier to manage, and will help keep your customers coming back.
+Refining mobile, shipping, and in-person experiences will make following years a lot easier to manage, and will help keep your customers coming back.